 The film can be delivered electronically via the Internet or a hard-drive containing the film arrives at Flix and is then 'ingested' (uploaded) onto the Doremi ShowVault server.
 This takes about 3/4 the time taken to play the whole of the film.
 A playlist on the server is then created which includes any auditorium automation, pre-film adverts and trailers and the film of course.
 All that needs to be done by the projectionist on the night is to then hit play

-Flix is the first Student Run Cinema that has installed LANsat™ to enable reception of media content (film, trailers and adverts) over the Internet, but also allows for the showing of alternative content such as LIVE performances.
+Flix was first Student Run Cinema that has installed LANsat™ to enable reception of media content (film, trailers and adverts) over the Internet, but also allows for the showing of alternative content such as LIVE performances.

 Over 100 cinemas in the UK and more throughout Europe are already using LANsat™ for satellite broadcasts and content delivery to view exciting live events from around the world.

 Almost as important as the picture is the sound!
 We are dedicated to providing the best sounding films we can as well as great looking films, neither is worth having without the other.

 Our cinema can play up to 7.1 surround: left, centre and right channels provide precise and clear positioning of dialogue, separate left, right rear left and rear right surround channels help provide the feeling of immersion in the sound and give general atmosphere and lastly a subwoofer/bass effects channel produces extra strong bass sounds which are particularly audible in action and special effects sequences.

 But it is not just a crisp picture and clear sound that makes Flix Student Cinema what it is today.
 All of this equipment would be useless if it wasn't for the steady stream of dedicated technicians who maintain the equipment and the projectionists who run it.
 These people all give up their time to first be trained and then in turn train the next generations.